About Unlearning the Hush

 Dr. Marlee Bunch is an educator with over 17 years teaching experience.
 She holds a doctoral degree from the University of Illinois in Education Policy, Organization & Leadership, with a concentration in Diversity, Equity, and Inclusion.
 In addition, she holds an MEd in Education, a Master of Science in Gifted Education, and a BA in English.
 She also holds a teaching certificate, Gifted Education Certification, Diversity and Equity Certificate, and an ESL (English Second Language) Certification.

-Her experiences teaching at the secondary and post-secondary level, have allowed her to write curriculum, mentor teachers, create workshops, advocate for inclusion & equity, and most importantly support students.
+Her experiences teaching at the secondary and post-secondary level, have allowed her to write curriculum, mentor teachers, create workshops, advocate for equity & justice, and most importantly support students.
 Her research, teaching, and educational advocacy work seeks to disrupt inequities, advocate for educational reform and illuminate the power of storytelling and history.
 Her research focuses on the oral histories of Black female educators.
 She is the founder of the Unlearning the HUSH teaching framework.
 You can learn more at www.drmarleebunch.com or by contacting her.